Hortencia is an artist. She loves to incorporate the beautiful colors of Guatemala into her weaving.

 In the beginning, Hortencia could only weave one huipil per month.
 With the growth of her business, she has hired two other women.
 Today they can weave between 5 or 6 huipiles per month.
 She has also diversified her products into girdles, centerpieces, bread baskets, and more.

-Hortencia still lives with her parents, but with her increased income has built her own room out of cement block, ceramic floor, and zinc sheet roof.
-Now she is able to have her desired privacy and weaving area.
+Hortencia still lives with her parents, but with her increased income, she has built her own room out of cement block, ceramic floor, and zinc sheet roof.
+Now she can have her desired privacy and weaving area.
 She takes great pride in her little area and strives to keep it clean.
 Her weaving income helps support her parents and little brothers who still live at home.